earthly/website/blog/_posts/2021-01-07-migrating-from-travis.md

 > For those of you who have been building on public repositories (on travis-ci.com, with no paid subscription), we will upgrade you to our trial (free) plan with a 10K credit allotment.
 >
-> **When your credit allotment runs out - we'd love for you to consider which of our plans will meet your needs.** - [Travis CI blogpost](https://blog.travis-ci.com/2020-11-02-travis-ci-new-billing)
+> **When your credit allotment runs out - we'd love for you to consider which of our plans will meet your needs.** - [Travis CI blog post](https://blog.travis-ci.com/2020-11-02-travis-ci-new-billing)

 The reason behind the change is stated to be abuse by crypto-miners: